enkidevs/curriculum/lua/roblox-studio/tweening-service-ii/time-and-repeat-count.md

 ### Time
 The `time` variable refers to the *length of the animation in seconds*.
 If you want a quicker animation, keep the seconds small.
 If you'd like the animation to be longer, increase the time.

-> Other properties may do better with quicker or faster animations, such as color changes and the degreee of which it changes.
+> Other properties may do better with quicker or faster animations, such as color changes and the degree to which it changes.

 ---

 ### repeatCount

 The `repeatCount` variable refers to the *number of times the animation should play*.
-If you'd like the animation to **play infinitely**, set the value to be **-1**.
+If you'd like the animation to **play infinitely**, set the value to **-1**.

 ---